 Jaime Lennon Louis

-Jaime Lennon Louis began her training at The Dance Center under the direction of Donna Muzio when she was 7 years old.
-She has been a member of Brandywine Ballet Company for 14 years.
-Ms. Lennon Louis is currently a principal dancer with Brandywine Ballet Theatre and has danced many leading roles, including Mina and Lucy in Nancy Page's Dracula, the leading female role in Nancy Page's Voices, Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty and the dark angel in George Balanchine’s Serenade, among others.
-She graduated in 2010 from West Chester University with a Bachelor of Arts in Communication Studies and Brandywine Ballet’s Certificate in Dance.
+Jaime Lennon Louis began her training at The Dance Center under the direction of Donna L. Muzio when she was seven years old.
+She has been a member of Brandywine Ballet Company for 18 years.
+Ms. Louis is currently a principal dancer with Brandywine Ballet Theatre and has danced many leading roles, including Mina and Lucy in Nancy Page's Dracula, the leading female role in Nancy Page's Voices, Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Beauty in Beauty & The Beast, and the Dark Angel in George Balanchine’s Serenade, among others.
+She graduated in 2010 from West Chester University with a B.A. in Communication Studies and Brandywine Ballet’s Certificate in Ballet.
 Jaime was a member of the Philadelphia-based contemporary ballet company BalletX from 2010 to 2014.
 During her time with BalletX, Jaime performed at the prestigious Vail International Dance Festival and at the The Joyce Theater in NYC.
-She has had works created on her by numerous choreographers including Matthew Neenan, Jody Gates, Nicolo Fonte, Gabrielle Lamb, and Adam Barruch.
-Ms. Lennon Louis also worked with choreographers Adam Hougland, Tobin Del Cuore, Alex Ketley, and Edward Liang, while with BalletX.
+She has had works created on her by numerous choreographers including Nancy Page, Matthew Neenan, Jodie Gates, and Nicolo Fonte.
+Jaime is looking forward to the 2017-18 Season.

 Born in West Chester, Pennsylvania, Emily McAveney has experienced a successful performance career that includes appearances with Brandywine Ballet, The Lake Erie Ballet, Mercyhurst Ballet Theatre, and BalletFleming.
 She began her training with Donna L. Muzio and Nancy Page at The Dance Center, the official school of Brandywine Ballet, and continued her dance education at Mercyhurst University, graduating in May 2014 with a B.A. in Dance Performance.
-Emily has performed in ballets such as The Nutcracker, Paquita, Antony Tudor’s Little Improvisations, Tomm Ruud’s Mobile, Matthew Neenan’s The Last Glass, Alex Ketley’s Silt, and George Balanchine’s Valse-Fantaisie, Serenade, and Concerto Barocco.
-She has originated roles in new works by choreographers such as Nancy Page, Meredith Rainey, Tauna Hunter, Michael Gleason, C. Noelle Partusch, Melissa Bobick, and Sarah Grace, among others.
-She recently had the opportunity to perform the lead role of Lisé in Bruce Marks and Samantha Dunster’s La Fille mal Gardée.
-Emily has also competed in the Youth America Grand Prix Competition in Chicago and New York City, and has performed at the esteemed Joyce Theater in New York City.
-In addition to performing, Emily has attended summer programs with BalletX, American Ballet Theatre, and Brandywine Ballet, and has taught ballet, modern, and jazz classes at The Dance Center.
-She is very excited to be dancing, teaching, and choreographing for Brandywine Ballet.
+Emily has performed in ballets such as The Nutcracker, Paquita, Antony Tudor’s Little Improvisations, Tomm Ruud’s Mobile, and George Balanchine’s Valse-Fantaisie, Serenade, and Concerto Barocco.
+She has originated roles in new works by choreographers such as Nancy Page, Meredith Rainey, Tauna Hunter, Michael Gleason, and Sarah Grace, among others.
+Some of her favorite roles with Brandywine Ballet are Snow Queen in The Nutcracker, Four Little Swans in Swan Lake Act II, the Lioness from The Wonderful Wizard of Oz, and the female lead in Never Ending Road.
+In addition to performing, Emily enjoys teaching ballet and contemporary classes at The Dance Center.